 If I select the multiple features in the map using the selection tools and then paste them, no crash occurs.
 This is how I have managed to keep my hair on until now.

-#10 Updated by Giovanni Manghi over 8 years ago
+#10 Updated by Giovanni Manghi almost 11 years ago

 - Resolution deleted (

 - Status changed from Reopened to Feedback